noheadx/breathe-buddy-tracker/README.md

 ### Mobile Setup Instructions

 1. **Export and Clone the Repository**
-   - Click "Export to Github" in Lovable to transfer the project
    - Clone the repository to your local machine:
    ```bash
    git clone <YOUR_GIT_URL>